 He has worked as a consultant to the British Equestrian Teams since 1994 and was a member of the World Class Performance Scientific Advisory Group chaired by John McEwen when it was created in 2006.
 He was also trainer for the British Endurance Team when they won the Silver Medal at the Endurance World Championships in Compiegne (France) in 2000 and has consulted for many endurance teams and stables in the Middle East.
 He has recently been appointed Performance Advisor to the British Endurance Team.

 David’s recent projects have included a review of the effects of temperature on horses during transport for the British Government, an investigation of welfare in Endurance racing for the FEI, development of testing methods for equine protective leg boots, scientific study of the training methods of Monty Roberts and investigations into factors associated with elite equine performance.
 He is currently working on projects related to welfare in endurance, headshaking, nutrition and personality types in equestrian sports.

-He holds the academic position of Professor in Physiology at Oklahoma State University.
+He held the academic position of Professor in Physiology at Oklahoma State University (2008-2018).
 He is the author of over 200 scientific papers and book chapters.
 David’s other affiliations and positions include past Chair of the International Conference on Equine Exercise Physiology (ICEEP) and editor of Comparative Exercise Physiology.
 He is also the author of Equine Exercise Physiology (Blackwell) and author of All Systems Go (a book about getting horses fit).